edgedb/easy-edgedb/chapter15/index.md

 };
 ```

-Now if the `MinorVampire` type works as it should, we should be able to see Kain via `link master` inside `MinorVampire` and we won't have to do a reverse lookup.
+Now if the `MinorVampire` type works as it should, we should be able to see Kain via `link master` inside `MinorVampire` and we won't have to use a backlink.
 Let's check:

 ```edgeql
 SELECT MinorVampire {